AlainMoretti/cli-wrapper/README.md

 ##Platforms known to be compatible
 - Linux Ubuntu, Debian and others for sure but we haven't tested it yet.
 - Cygwin on Windows

+##Known problems
+>- there is a bug with PyCrypto install, more details on the [problem]https://github.com/dlitz/pycrypto/issues/108 and a [workaround solution]https://github.com/tootedom/related/blob/master/provisioning/ansible-playground/README.md

 ##Rewards
 - Pexpect and Pcrypto authors and developers